chris-hld/hoac/README.md

 ```
 For safpy you need to follow the build instructions in its [safpy-README](https://github.com/chris-hld/SAFpy).

-Opus can be installed from source [here](https://github.com/xiph/opus), and HOAC uses by default this Python binding [opuslib](https://github.com/chris-hld/opuslib) which can be installed for example with
+Opus can be installed from source [here](https://github.com/xiph/opus), or through most system package managers.
+By default, HOAC uses [these](https://github.com/chris-hld/opuslib) Python bindings which can be installed for example with
 ```
  pip install git+https://github.com/chris-hld/opuslib.git@master
 ```